Home > Analyses > Consumer Defensive > Dollar General Corporation

 Shareholder Return Policy

-Dollar General Corporation maintains a consistent dividend policy, with a payout ratio around 46% in 2024 and a dividend yield of approximately 3.3%.
-The dividend per share has gradually increased over recent years, supported by free cash flow coverage and moderate capital expenditures.
-The company also engages in share buybacks, balancing distributions with debt and leverage levels.
+Dollar General maintains a consistent dividend payout with a ratio near 34% in 2025 and a 1.65% yield, supported by free cash flow coverage of about 66%.
+The company also engages in share buybacks, enhancing shareholder returns alongside dividends.

 Score analysis